 Male Factor Infertility

-Studies show that 30% of infertility is related to male factor problems including structural abnormalities, sperm production disorders, motility abnormalities, ejaculatory disturbances and immunologic disorders.
+Studies show that up to 50% of infertility is related to male factor problems including structural abnormalities, sperm production disorders, motility abnormalities, ejaculatory disturbances and immunologic disorders.
 This brief outline published by Johns Hopkins School of Medicine summarizes male factor infertility as does this exhaustive Wikipedia listing.

 Irregularities with the quantity, motility and morphology of sperm can lead to fertility problems.
 As such, couples having difficulty getting pregnant should have their sperm looked at.